Blaizzy/mlx-embeddings/docs/External-Commands.md

 Note this can also be installed with `brew install brew-gem`.

 ## External commands in taps
-External commands can be hosted in a [tap](Taps.md) to allow users to easy install and use the command.
+External commands can be hosted in a [tap](Taps.md) to allow users to easily install and use them.
 See [How to Create and Maintain a Tap](How-to-Create-and-Maintain-a-Tap.md) for more details about creating and maintaining a tap.

 External commands should be added to a `cmd` directory in the tap.
 An external command `extcmd` implemented as a Ruby command should live in `cmd/extcmd.rb` (don't forget to `chmod +x`).